 The multi-ethnic implications of the gospel should compel every church planter and church member to critically analyze their practice to see if they are putting up unnecessary barriers to diversity.
 Every Christian should desire congregations that closely resemble the diversity present in their local communities.
 Black church planters, too, should make every effort to be inclusive in their worship without compromising the gospel.

-—Jemar Tisby, “Does A Black Pastor Have to Plant a Black Church?
+—Jemar Tisby, “Does A Black Pastor Have to Plant a Black Church?”

 Post authored by:

-• R. Scott Clark
+R. Scott Clark

 R.Scott Clark is the President of the Heidelberg Reformation Association, the author and editor of, and contributor to several books and the author of many articles.
-He has taught church history and historical theology since 1997 at Westminster Seminary California.
-He has also taught at Wheaton College, Reformed Theological Seminary, and Concordia University.
-He has hosted the Heidelblog since 2007.
+He is professor emeritus of church history and historical theology at Westminster Seminary California, where he taught for 29 years.
+He also taught at Wheaton College, Reformed Theological Seminary, and Concordia University.
+He has hosted the Heidelblog since 2007 and the Heidelcast since 2009.

 More by R. Scott Clark ›